-First and foremost, you must sign up for Credit Karma in order to use the free tax filing software option.
+First and foremost, you must sign up for Credit Karma to use the free tax filing software option.
 If you don’t like this, then you’ll need to do your taxes somewhere else.
 This is also how the Credit Karma free taxes offering makes its money.
-It is basically, a way to entice people to join and use the traditional Credit Karma system.
+It is basically a way to entice people to join and use the traditional Credit Karma system.

 The main Credit Karma shows you ads and offers to get credit cards and loans.
 They also send out periodic emails reminding you to come back and check your free credit score, and market credit cards that you “may qualify for.”

 It looks like Credit Karma is ready for some complaints and concerns about its free tax service.
 The front-page attempts to answer some basic questions common to typical free tax filing scams.
 For example, it calls its service “Truly free tax returns,” and says there are no upsells, no hidden fees, and that it is free for everyone.
 This is because many so-called free tax offers end up doing one of those things.
 So far, there should be no Credit Karma tax complaints about any of that.